updating all downloadable PDF specification sheets on

 order.
 Your radio will

-We are updating all downloadable PDF specification sheets on this site to include Bluetooth 3.0 + EDR wireless voice and audio over the next couple of weeks.
+We are updating all downloadable PDF specification sheets on this site to include Bluetooth 3.0 + EDR wireless voice and audio.
 If you reach a download that is not yet updated, don't worry, go ahead and place your order.
-Your radio will include Bluetooth, and the price quoted is correct.
+Your radio will include Bluetooth.

 The Bluetooth feature is hidden under normal circumstances.
 The radio will play and pushbuttons will function just like all of our other radios.
 The microphone is internal and there are no external indications that would detract from the original look of the radio.
 All Bluetooth functions are accessed through the pushbuttons when in the Auxiliary mode.
 You can still connect other devices through the AUX jack on the back of the radio, but when Bluetooth is active it will have priority.
 Our radios work well with all major phone brands currently on the market.
 There are some differences in terminology between phones and other Bluetooth devices, so what follows is a generic explanation of how to operate your radio.
 The term Phone when used here applies to any Bluetooth device including Tablets, etc.